aws-solutions/research-service-workbench-on-aws/solutions/swb-ui/README.md

 1. Open your new `<STAGE>.yaml` file and uncomment the `apiBaseUrl` attribute.
 Provide a value for `apiBaseUrl` with the next steps:
     1. Follow instructions from step [Retrieve API URL](##retrieve-api-url) and copy the value with format `https://{api}.{region}.amazonaws.com/dev/`
-    1. Remove the last par of the URL `/dev/`.
+    1. Remove the last part of the URL `/dev/`.
     1. Assign value to `apiBaseUrl`,  `apiBaseUrl` must have the next format  `https://{api}.{region}.amazonaws.com`.

 1. Run `chmod 777 <STAGE>.yaml` to allow local script to read the file